dinez-production/kit_dinez/replit.md

 The backend is a **Node.js Express server** written in TypeScript, leveraging **ESM modules** and a middleware-based architecture.
 It uses an **abstract storage interface** (`IStorage`) for flexible data persistence.

-Data storage employs a **hybrid database architecture**: **PostgreSQL with Drizzle ORM** for user authentication and **MongoDB with Mongoose** for all business data (categories, menu items, orders, payments, etc.).
+Data storage employs a **hybrid database architecture**: **PostgreSQL with Prisma ORM** for user authentication and **MongoDB with Mongoose** for all business data (categories, menu items, orders, payments, etc.).
 This approach optimizes for authentication consistency while leveraging MongoDB's flexibility for complex business entities.
 The `HybridStorage` class provides a unified interface managing both databases seamlessly.

 Authentication is **flexible**, supporting **Google OAuth** and guest access.
 It implements **role-based permissions** (Student, Faculty, Staff, Admin, Super Admin) and session-based authentication with granular admin controls.